-Karijini National Park is one of Western Australia’s better kept secrets.
+Explore Karijini National Park, one of Western Australia’s better kept secrets.
 The views, waterfall and serenity are gorgeous

 If you want good travel advice, they say you should ask a local.
 So in the lead-up to a recent trip to WA, we took to asking anybody who might be qualified to have a reliable opinion where we should head for a great outdoor experience.
 Amazingly, the advice almost achieved consensus.
 Karijini National Park, was the chorus.